Max-Z80/consumptionTracker/documentation/scenario/writeAReading.md

 #### UC1.2
   Max is looking at his water invoice.
 He is surprised by the last water meter [reading](../glossary.md#entity-value) that was used to calculate the water consumption in his invoice.
 He thinks that maybe the water company made a mistake.
 So he browses to the app and check the curve corresponding to the water meter readings which he writes on a monthly basis.
 He finds out that there is a discrepancy between his water meter readings and the water company readings, he will call the water company.

+#### UC1.3
+  Max wants to know the exact consumption of water.
+He moves the mouse hover the consumption data, and for each data point he can read instantly:
+  - the exact consumption since the last measure with human meaningfull units
+  - a estimation of the daily consumption between the previous data point and the current data point with human meaningfull units

 ----

 #### UC2.1